Series: Lectionary Notes

 this man, handed over to you according to the definite plan and foreknowledge of God, you crucified and killed by the hands of those outside the law.

 First, what does it mean when Peter says it was planned by God?
 Does that mean God micro-managed history to exactly bring it about?
 Does it mean that God knew it would happen that exact way because God exists outside of time and saw what to Peter was the future?
 Or does it simply mean that God understood the nature of humanity and the Roman Empire and knew that it was inevitable that Jesus' challenges to their power would not go unpunished?
-I definitely tend toward the latter.
+I definitely tend toward the latter, but this kind of language gets used (and abused in my opinion) to portray God as primarily being about manipulative control.

 1 Peter 1:3-9